buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {:.mb-0}
 - Good friendship is essential to our life and practice.

+{% include content_blurb.html category="av" slug="zen-forms_burk-domyo" %}
+- The rituals, altars, clothing, etc (the “forms”) of Buddhist practice are an essential container for the community and help point us to our own mind.

 ##### Cintita Chapter 2: The Physiology of the Sāsana

 [CBT] Th.87